 The XMEM interface also provides a bus keeper on the AD7:0 lines.
-The Bus Keeper can be disabled and enabled in software as described in "Special Function IO Register - SFIOR" on page 30.
-When enabled, the Bus Keeper will keep the previous value on the AD7:0 bus while these lines are tri-stated by the XMEM interface.
+The bus keeper can be disabled and enabled in software as described in "Special Function IO Register - SFIOR" on page 29.
+When enabled, the bus keeper will keep the previous value on the AD7:0 bus while these lines are tri-stated by the XMEM interface.

-If neither Bus Keeper nor pull-ups are enabled, the XMEM interface will leave the AD7:0 tri-stated after a read access until the next RAM access (internal or external) appears.
+If neither bus-keeper nor pull-ups are enabled, the XMEM interface will leave the AD7:0 tri-stated during a read access until the next RAM access (internal or external) appears.